 Tape a piece of tracing paper over your photo.
 Trace each outline with a pencil.
 Then use a Sharpie to color in dark areas, leaving light areas plain.
 You will be carving away all the light areas.

 Color the dark areas solidly to help identify areas to be carved away and areas which are to remain during carving.

 I did this old school.
 On the back of your Sharpie drawing color with pencil; color solidly anywhere there is a line you will be tracing.

 Flip Sharpie drawing over and tape to linocut carving materials.
 Tracing all outlines will transfer some of the pencil lead to your linocut material.

 All of this scribbling could be avoided with some graphite tracing paper.
 You can use this stuff over and over; it lasts forever.
 But, alas, I had none.
 Don’t let that stop you!

 Go ahead and fill in the black areas of your linoleum with your Black Sharpie.
 Is it necessary?
 Nope, not really.
 But once you start carving it will help you keep straight which areas to carve away.
 It can get a little crazy once the carving tool comes out.
 And because coloring is therapy, right?

 Carve it, baby…

 Carve away all the uncolored portions of your image.
 Ink that printing plate up and print away.
-If you’re looking for a more detailed description of the inking/printing process see this intro to linocut printmaking here!
+For a step by step walk through of the inking and printing see this intro to linocut art post.

 Printing on colored paper or even on top of other artwork provides unlimited possibilities even using only one color of ink!
 The above print is done on a background of tissue paper painting.
 Check out that fun process here.